FireFreexe/usb-kvm-diy-context-submission/ipad-kvm-instructions.md

 WantedBy=sysinit.target
 ```

-then enable it
+Then enable itL

 ```
 sudo systemctl enable usbgadget.service
 ```

-now we make a bridge to connect over. note the IP address, we will use it later to connect through the usb-c cable
+Now we make a bridge to connect over.
+Note the IP address, we will use it later to connect through the usb-c cable.

 ```
 sudo nmcli con add type bridge ifname br0